 Cathy teaches Field Botany, a fast-paced course designed to acquaint FN students with the diversity of vascular plant species in Vermont and the organization of those species into natural communities.
 Since 1991, she has taught a variety of courses at UVM in field botany, plant systematics, and plant evolution.
 Her particular loves are walking in the woods, getting to know new plants and landscapes, and sharing good food and music with friends.

-Much of Sonia's work happens behind the scenes, where she helps organize new-student orientation and solves other logistical puzzles for the program.
-She also co-teaches Fundamentals of Field Science.
+Much of Sonia's work happens behind the scenes, where she helps to recruit and orient new students and solves other logistical puzzles for the program.
+She also mentors students in Fundamentals of Field Science.
 Elsewhere in the department, she works on projects ranging from experimental research on poplar trees to exhibits of the university’s natural history collections.
 She graduated from the FN Program in 2017.
 Outdoors, she enjoys birding by ear.

 An ecologist specializing in native pollinator conservation, Jason co-teaches Fundamentals of Field Science and Winter Ecology.
 Since graduating from the FN Program in 2019, he has worked with UVM's Gund Institute for Environment to survey native bee populations across Vermont while teaching courses on the topic.
 He lives on an off-grid homestead in the northern Green Mountains where he plans to cultivate native trees, shrubs, and perennials for conservation.